 The negative reputation of sulfates is fairly well known by now, with reports noting that some can irritate your skin and eyes.
 But derivatives of the sulfuric-acid-based salts, like sodium lauryl sulfate, can still be found in many popular shampoos.
-That’s because, despite what has been said about how they can harm our bodies, sulfates are highly effective at cleaning your hair and scalp, and they give shampoo that lather that’s synonymous with a thorough cleanse.
-But according to Brooke Jordan, co-owner and master stylist at the Bird House salon in Gowanus, sulfates’ ability to clean is just not worth their potential negative side effects.
+That’s because, despite what has been said about how they can harm our bodies, sulfates are highly effective at cleaning your hair and scalp — and they give shampoo that lather that’s synonymous with a thorough cleanse.
+Even so, Brooke Jordan, a co-owner of and master stylist at the Bird House salon in Gowanus, says sulfates’ ability to clean is just not worth their potential negative side effects.
 “The scoop on sulfates,” she explains, “is that they’re detergents in the surfactant family, and although there are types of surfactants that are completely safe for us, sulfates in particular are generally known to be unsafe.”
-Fiona Guidice, the owner of ecofriendly hair salon Fiona Hair NYC, adds that sulfates are “an incredibly aggressive abrasive that dries and damages hair” and can often cause split ends.
+Fiona Guidice, the owner of eco-friendly hair salon Fiona Hair NYC, adds that sulfates are “an incredibly aggressive abrasive that dries and damages hair” and can often cause split ends.
 Shirley Hagel, a color specialist at Spoke and Weal salon, puts it a little more bluntly: “Sodium lauryl sulfate, which is the harshest of the sulfates, is the same ingredient used in Dawn dish soap.”

 So if you wouldn’t wash your hair with Dawn, it’s probably best to find a shampoo without SLS or any other kinds of sulfates.
-Luckily, there are tons of sulfate-free shampoos on the market, ranging from bottles you can find at your local CVS to luxe salon-grade brands.
+Luckily, there are tons of sulfate-free shampoos on the market, ranging from bottles you can find at your local drugstore to luxe salon-grade brands.
 What’s more, sulfate-free shampoos are out there for all hair types, too.
-To find out which sulfate-free shampoos work best for different hair types, we spoke to ten hairstylists and salon owners.
-Read on for their picks, which include shampoos for specific hair types, others that can be used universally, and even some that will deliver the lather of their sulfate-filled cousins (just without the harmful ingredients).
+To find the best sulfate-free shampoos, we spoke to 15 hairstylists and salon owners (then combed through our archives for any others that we’ve written about before).
+The options below include shampoos for specific hair types, others that can be used universally, and even some that will deliver the lather of their sulfate-filled cousins (just without the harmful ingredients).

 Best overall sulfate-free shampoo

 Stephanie Louis, the owner of Brooklyn’s Stylebox Salon, emphatically recommends Verb Ghost as a universal sulfate-free shampoo that “works for EVERYBODY.”
-She adds that “it’s probably the best shampoo we’ve ever worked with; no matter the hair texture or type, it detangles with ease, moisturizes immediately, and doesn’t leave hair feeling heavy with product.”
-Louis told us this versatile shampoo won’t bleed out color if you’re using it on color-treated hair.
-She’s not the only one who loves it — the inexpensive Verb Ghost is among the best-rated shampoos at Sephora, according to some 307 hyperenthusiastic reviewers, one of whom wrote that “it feels almost magical when it lathers.”
+(Emphasis hers.)
+She adds that “it’s probably the best shampoo we’ve ever worked with” because, “no matter the hair texture or type, it detangles with ease, moisturizes immediately, and doesn’t leave hair feeling heavy with product.”
+Louis also told us this versatile shampoo won’t bleed out color if you’re using it on color-treated hair.
+She’s not the only one who loves it — Verb Ghost is among the best-rated shampoos at Sephora, according to some 900 hyperenthusiastic reviewers, one of whom wrote that “it feels almost magical when it lathers.”
 This is a not-insignificant detail because, as we noted above, sulfates are often what makes shampoos foam up, so it can be harder to find a sulfate-free one with lathering properties, let alone “almost magical” ones.
 (Another Sephora reviewer raved that Verb Ghost “basically gave me shampoo-commercial hair.”)
-Louis’s emphatic endorsement of Verb as a sulfate-free shampoo safe for any hair type, coupled with the Sephora reviewers’ praise for it (and its affordable price tag), helped it rise to the top of the list.
+Louis’s emphatic endorsement of Verb as a sulfate-free shampoo safe for any hair type, coupled with the Sephora reviewers’ praise for it (and its reasonable price tag), helped it earn its place at the top of this list.
 “It’s really amazing, top-shelf stuff,” Louis promises.

 Best drugstore sulfate-free shampoo